 Applicants are expected to complete all Spring Arbor University General Admission Requirements (see general admission portion of graduate catalog).

 The MSN specific program requirements are:

-- 1. A BSN degree from a regionally accredited institution and nursing program (CCNE or NLN) - 2.
-Official transcripts from all institutions of higher education attended - 3.
-A cumulative 3.0 GPA for previous college credits - 4.
+- 1. A BSN degree from a regionally accredited institution and nursing program (CCNE or NLN); - 2.
+Official transcripts from all institutions of higher education attended; - 3.
+A cumulative 3.0 GPA for college credits leading to a BSN degree; - 4.
 An unrestricted, unencumbered RN license from the state or country in which the nurse practices (Note: License must remain current throughout program) - 5.
-Copy of photo ID, driver's license or other government issued picture identification - 6.
-Two reference letters (one from nursing professional; one either character or academic related) - 7.
+Copy of photo ID, driver's license or other government issued picture identification - Two recommendation letters (one from nursing professional; one either character or academic related) - 7.
 Approved college-level essay - 8.
 Successful admission interview